 If you are overwhelmed by the process of downsizing for RV or tiny living, enroll in RV Inspiration’s Declutter & Downsize course.
 The course includes practical tips on the downsizing process, as well as a workbook and calendar to structure the process.

-When we moved into our RV, there were a few items (family heirlooms, art) we weren’t ready to part with but were not going to fit in our new home on wheels.
-So, we ended up renting the smallest storage unit available (5×5) to house these sentimental possessions.
+When we moved into our RV, there were a few items, including family heirlooms and art, we weren’t ready to part with.
+However, these items were not going to fit in our new home on wheels.
+So, we ended up renting the smallest storage unit available (5 feet by 5 feet) to house these sentimental possessions.

 What to Downsize